Upper Chichester Township, Pennsylvania: Geography

 Upper Chichester Township is in southwestern Delaware County, west of the city of Chester.
 It is bordered to the south by the state of Delaware, to the west by Bethel Township, to the north by Aston Township, to the east by Chester Township and the city of Chester, and to the south by the borough of Trainer and Lower Chichester Township.
 The unincorporated community of Boothwyn is in the center and southern part of the township.

 According to the United States Census Bureau, the township has a total area of 17.34 sqkm, of which 17.32 sqkm is land and 0.03 sqkm, or 0.15%, is water.

 Waterways in Upper Chichester include Naaman's Creek and Marcus Hook Creek.

 Educational system

 Upper Chichester is a part of Chichester School District.
-Children within the township usually attend Boothwyn Elementary School (Grades K-4) or Hilltop Elementary School (Grades K-4), Chichester Middle School (Grades 5-8), or Chichester High School (Grades 9-12).
+Children within the township usually attend Boothwyn Elementary School (Grades K-4) or Hilltop Elementary School (Grades K-4), Chichester Middle School (Grades 5-8), & Chichester High School (Grades 9-12).